15 Tips to Make Traveling with Grandchildren Easy Peasy

 • Another solution is to help the kids earn some money before they go.
 We like to have them over to do chores around our home that we pay them for.
 This becomes their souvenir money, and they spend it much more wisely when it’s their own.

-• And. . .one small savings tip when it comes to Disneyland, if you have a Target Red Card or Debit Card, buy Disney gift cards and use them at the park.
+• And. . .one small savings tip when it comes to Disneyland, if you have a Target Red Card or Debit Card, buy Disney gift cards there, and use them at the park.
 You get the 5% off when you buy the gift card with your Target Card – every little bit helps!

 (As a side note, we even have the bigger grandkids earn money to pay for their amusement park tickets. . .yes, even Disneyland!)